 Using SGU wells#

 This notebook demonstrates the use of the python package sgu-client and how to integrate with gwrefpy.
-The package is installed along with gwrefpy if recommened add-ons are included: pip install "gwrefpy[recommended]"
+The package is installed along with gwrefpy if recommended add-ons are included: pip install "gwrefpy[recommended]"

 The Geological Survey of Sweden (SGU) serves an API for their groundwater monitoring network.
 A Python implementation of an API client has been developed in sgu-client which makes getting observed groundwater levels from SGU into Python a breeze.